A look into the 2018-19 Band

 “It’s like overcoming your struggles,” saxophonist Matthew Saunders said.

 With over a hundred students in their program, each member has the job to attend every rehearsal and practice their music while also memorizing their coordinates on the practice field.
 Mastering each of these skills requires hours of work once they get their new music throughout the season and perform appropriate marching technique.

 “You have no time for school work, and it drains you physically,” Saunders said.
 “It makes it worth it being with your friends.”

 Members typically have rehearsal almost every day each week which lasts a few hours and takes place outside on the practice field next to the cafeteria on the side of the school facing Ulrich Intermediate.
-At first they start with basics which means everybody goes to form their section lines in the field and get ready for normal marching routine.
-Afterwards they pick up their coordinate sheets and after a quick water break, head back to their assigned dot for whatever set they’re starting on.
+At first, they start with basics which means everybody goes to form their section lines in the field and get ready for normal marching routine.
+Afterward, they pick up their coordinate sheets and after a quick water break, head back to their assigned dot for whatever set they’re starting on.

 “Our long rehearsals are 3 days a week and we rehearse a bit on game day,” Saunders said.

 The pit and drumline are sections made up of instruments such as the percussion instruments and cymbals.
 These sections are led by Linden Settles, Haley Clark, and their director Brian Perez.

 “I like having friends as family in the pit,” Nathan DeSimone said.